 The Regulation (EU) 2016/1191 of 6 July 2016 on promoting the free movement of citizens by simplifying the requirements for presenting certain public documents in the European Union was not subject to any opt out by the UK or Ireland and became fully effective on 16 February 2019.

-The EU had no appetite for further legislation and the new Commission will almost certainly remain that way.
+The EU had no appetite for further legislation but the new Commission may be more influenced by requests from the EU Parliament.

 IV TAX COLLABORATION, ENFORCEMENT AND REGULATION